RNGKing/HudsonAlphaTechChallenge2019/README.md

 We've packaged access to this tool in some simple shell scripts for ease of use conducted extensive testing of its fitness of purpose.

 The result is a production ready tool that is simple enough that "even a genomics researcher can use it".

-Yes, these are brilliant scientist, but they are not necessarily expert programers so we've focused on a simple solution that can be easily used and maintained by the end user.
+Yes, these are brilliant scientist, but they are not necessarily expert programmers so we've focused on a simple solution that can be easily used and maintained by the end user.

 ### Output